acatai/Strategy-Card-Game-AI-Competition/referee-java/README.md

 * `shufflePlayer0Seed` controls the ordering within the deck for the cards chosen by the first player during the draft phase
 * `shufflePlayer1Seed` controls the ordering within the deck for the cards chosen by the second player during the draft phase
 * `predefinedDraftIds` allows to manually specify all choices available during the draft phase (overrides the effect of `draftChoicesSeed`).
 There have to be 30 comma-separated triplets, each containing 3 space-separated integers with card's `baseId'`s.
+**Important note:** When setting this option via the command line interface using `-d` option separate numbers using underscores (`_`) instead of spaces.
+There cannot be any spaces within the `predefinedDraftIds` content!

 Example of all parameters used.
 Note that in this case the result will be the same regardless of the values of `seed` and `draftChoicesSeed`, as more concrete options were directly specified.